-Over the past five years, the Company has had extensive discussions with its largest shareholders about compensation philosophy and corporate governance, which have shaped the Company's practices.
+For more than five consecutive years, the Company has had extensive discussions with its largest shareholders about compensation philosophy and corporate governance, which have shaped the Company's practices.
 More detail about how we implemented feedback from institutional shareholders and proxy advisors in our efforts to modernize our incentive frameworks and align with best practices in compensation governance is set out in the "Minimize compensation risk" section of this Circular.